Language Enhancement Programme

 - a Certificate of Achievement, and

-- a chance to have your writing published in a student publication titled Student BUzz.
+- a chance to have your writing published in the Language Centre student publication titled Student BUzz.

 2. Movie Adaptation Evening